Redmond Proficiency Academy theatre students take home 14 acting honors - KTVZ

 Redmond Proficiency Academy theatre students take home 14 acting honors

 BEND, Ore.
-(KTVZ) -- Redmond Proficiency Academy theatre students Grace Johnson and Kendra McGuire are used to performing to an audience, but the pandemic has forced them to show off their skills virtually.
+(KTVZ) -- Redmond Proficiency Academy theatre students Grace Sorensen and Kendra McGuire are used to performing to an audience, but the pandemic has forced them and their fellow performers to show off their skills virtually.

 The two are among eight competitors from the RPA Thespian Troupe who recently competed in the annual Oregon Thespians South Regional Acting Competition, winning 14 ribbons for excellence in numerous acting categories.

-Note: (Update: adding video, students, theatre director comments)